npujol/tts_histories/README.md

 # tts_histories

-Create TSS from txt or wattpad histories(default Spanich)
+Create TSS from a text or wattpad stories(default Spanish).